UnoMartino/UnoMartino/README.md

 🌱 Coding as a hobby
 🖋️ Love Free Software
 💡 Main interests: Linux and networking
-🎙️ Amateur pro-audio live sound production
+🎙️ Amateur live sound engineer
 📖 The Witcher book series ❤️

 📫 You can reach me via email (with GPG):